ashokurlana/LTRC-MuP-COLING-2022/README.md

 * We used the dataset released from [MuP2022](https://github.com/allenai/mup) github

-* Make sure to create `train, dev, test csv files' with column names `text' and `summary'
+* Make sure to create `train, dev, test' csv files with column names "text" and "summary"

 ### Run the script